benjaminheng/knowledge-base/content/steam-link.md

 Depending on the game I either use touch controls or the on-screen controller buttons.
-I'm waiting for a tablet mount to be delivered, at which point I'll likely switch to my external controller connected to the PC (host device).
+I'm waiting for a tablet mount to be delivered, at which point I'll likely switch to using my controller connected to the PC (host device).

 Input lag is noticeable depending on the game.
 I estimate it to be about 30ms.
 Fast-paced games like first-person shooters are not ideal, though doable.
 Frame